BardicDefense/purple-hack/lore.md

 Population: 1,100.
 Chebucto is a small Mi’kmaq town on a vast and protected harbor surrounded by dense mixed forests and rugged cliffs.
-The land is rich with fresh water springs and abundant wildlife including deer and seabirds.
+The land is rich with freshwater springs and abundant wildlife including deer and seabirds.
 Visiting sailors find safe anchorage and fresh supplies of fish and timber.
-The surrounding wilderness offers opportunities for hunting, foraging, and learning local survival skills while repairing ships.
+The surrounding wilderness offers opportunities for hunting and foraging while repairing ships.

 - _Exports: Fish, wood, furs & pelts, shellfish, berries and medicinal herbs_
 - _Imports: Iron tools and metal goods, salt, woven cloth, grains and corn_

-### Dakar, Takrur
+### Dakar, Kingdom of Takrur

 Population: 2,800.
 Dakar is a modest coastal settlement with fishing and local trade.
-The settlement is growing along with trade across the dangerous Atlantic:
+The settlement is growing rapidly along with trade across the dangerous
-It’s the last place to resupply before heading across the deep sea.
+Atlantic: It’s the last place to resupply before heading across the deep sea.
 It’s a natural deep harbor, and links interior kingdoms to maritime trade routes.

 - _Exports: Gold, ivory, animal byproducts, monster parts_
 - _Imports: Salt, iron tools, textiles_